qwe7989199/aegisub_scripts/README.en.md

 2.Normally, the last syl of a line should not be blank.

 ## Time Scaler.lua
+case 1.
+Keep ass file usability while converting NTSC 24p to PAL 25p (speed up).
-You can use this if only BPM changed.
+case 2.
+You can use this on a song lyric file if only BPM changed.

 ## HDRifySub.lua
 Change color based on PQ(ST2084) curve to adapt subtitle which is under SDR, to HDR videos.